GIS1974/bamazon/README.md

 To start the program open command line or Git Bash and enter the command "node bamazonCustomer.js".
 ![Initial view](/assets/images/screen1.PNG)

-User can use arrow buttons to chose on of three options:
+User can use arrow buttons to chose one of three options:

 **1. Display inventory**

 If the user chooses display inventory, inventory is displayed as shown in the image below, and user is asked the same question "What would you like to do?".